 - Succession plan

-- The ministry’s historical milestones
+- Historical milestones

-While the information you collect regarding your management tells a lender about the organizational strength of your ministry, financial information tells a lender about the fiscal strength of your ministry.
+Financial information tells a lender about the fiscal strength of your ministry.
 Be sure to include the following:

-- Most recent 12 months statements for:
+- The most recent 12 months of statements for:

 - Restricted Fund and other fund accounts